eclipse-tractusx/tractus-x-release/README.md

 # Tractus-X release

 This repository specifies details about overarching Tractus-X releases.
-It contains process definitions, as well as technical implementations for testing and packaging release artifacts.
+It contains process definitions, as well as runtime-environment basic requirements, technical implementations for testing and packaging release artifacts.

 ## Schedule